rafiberlin/VLN-CE/README.md

   <img width="775" height="360" src="./data/res/VLN_comparison.gif" alt="VLN-CE comparison to VLN">
 </p>

+## Hardware used

+To give you an idea of the hardware and drivers at play:

+We trained the models on A100 GPUs with nvidia drivers 510.85.02, with cuda 11.6 (headless).
+For dev purposes, we used a RTX 3060 with nvidia drivers 470.161.03  and cuda 11.4 (with attached display, sufficient for transformers with 3 layers, 8 heads  and dimensions of 128).

 ## Setup

 This project is developed with Python 3.6.
 If you are using [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://anaconda.org/), you can create an environment:

 ```bash
 conda create -n vlnce python=3.6